Dubzer/silly-cors/README.md

 #### Handling errors
 It's important to properly handle any unexpected scenarios.

-All error responses will have `Silly-Response=true` header in them.
+All errors from Silly CORS will have `Silly-Response=true` header in them.
 So you can check for it, and for example, log an error.

 #### Usage example
 Let's imagine we've started to get tired from all this sillines and want to reduce its amount by calling HTTP method **DELETE** on `https://api.service.example/cats/1`.

-To do this, change the URL host to cors-proxy deployment.
-In this example, Silly CORS is deployed on `https://silly-cors.deployment`.
+To do this, change the URL host to one where Silly CORS is deployed.
+In this example, it's `https://silly-cors.deployment`.
 Then, place a real host in the `Silly-Host` header.

 After awaiting a promise, we make sure that no errors has occured in Silly CORS by checking the header `Silly-Response`.